Direct Grilling versus Indirect Grilling

 Leave the Hybrid Fire Grilling Drawer(s) empty.
 Preheat the grill with the main burners on high and the hood closed for at least 10 minutes.
 Once hot (at least 500°F), clean the grill grates with a brass or stainless steel brush.
 Proceed with grilling.
 The hood may remain open after the initial pre-heat.

-Place a single, dense layer of charcoal in the Hybrid Fire Grilling Drawer.
+Place a single, dense layer of premium Kalamazoo Quebracho Charcoal in the Hybrid Fire Grilling Drawer.
 Light the main burners on high and keep the hood open while the charcoal fire starts.
 Once the charcoal shows strong flames throughout, you can turn off the burners.
 For typical grilling at 500° to 600°F, wait until the flames in the charcoal have disappeared and the coals have begun to ash over.
 For cooler grilling temperatures, wait a little longer.
 For intense searing, start cooking while the flames are still evident.
 Layer the charcoal thinner in some areas and thicker in others for multiple temperature zones.